Yoast/wordpress-seo/packages/related-keyphrase-suggestions/src/components/KeyphrasesTable/docs/component.md

-Keyphrases table is a component that displays a list of keyphrases with their trend graph, intent, and difficulty score.
+Keyphrases table is a component that displays a list of keyphrases with their trend graph, intent, search volum and difficulty score with an optional column for adding and removing keyphrases.